MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-call-api.md

 # Call an API in a Node.js web application

 In this article, you learn how to call the ASP.NET API from your Node.js client web app using the access token you acquire in [Acquire access token](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md#acquire-access-token).
+This article is the fourth and last part of a four-part guide series.

 ## Prerequisite

+- Complete the steps in the first part of this guide series, [Prepare customer tenant to call an API in a Node.js web application](how-to-web-app-node-sign-in-call-api-prepare-tenant.md).
+- Complete the steps in the second part of this guide series, [Prepare app to call an API in a Node.js web application](how-to-web-app-node-sign-in-call-api-prepare-app.md).
-- Complete the steps in [Acquire an access token in your Node.js web app](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md) article.
+- Complete the steps in third the part of this guide series [Acquire an access token in your Node.js web app](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md) article.

 ## Update code